flaneurette/Emergency-USB-Kit/DISASTER-PROOF.md

 * High-scrutiny environments, including monitoring by state or institutional actors
 * Long term survival
 * Home/office IT/computer/disk failure.
 Most modern PCs use SSD drives, which have limited lifespans
+* You could also share a spare stick if someone is in great need in your community, hospital, office, etc.

-Crucial to keep an emergency USB stick.
+Crucial to keep a couple of emergency USB sticks.

 It assumes: